-- Firmware can be loaded through Trivial File Transfer Protocol (TFTP), where a firmware load test is performed via a DSA signature. - Keys are generated using a FIPS approved pseudo random number generator per ANSI X9.31, Appendix C. - For every usage of the module's random number generator, a continuous RNG self-test is performed. - A separate session is assigned to each successful administrator login. - The first time an operator logs on to the module, the operator uses the default user name and password which is netscreen, netscreen.
+- Firmware can be loaded through Trivial File Transfer Protocol (TFTP), where a firmware load test is performed via a DSA signature.
+Firmware may only be loaded in non-FIPS mode, as this service is disabled in FIPS mode - Keys are generated using a FIPS approved pseudo random number generator per ANSI X9.31, Appendix C. - For every usage of the module's random number generator, a continuous RNG self-test is performed.
+Note that this is performed on both the FIPS approved RNG and non-FIPS approved RNG. - A separate session is assigned to each successful administrator login. - The first time an operator logs on to the module, the operator uses the default user name and password which is netscreen, netscreen.
 This user is assigned the Crypto-Officer role. - The Crypto-Officer is provided with the same set of services as the user, with four additional services: - set admin and unset admin allow the Crypto-Officer to create a new user, change a current user's user name and password, or delete an existing user. - set FIPS enable and unset FIPS enable allow the Crypto-Officer to switch between FIPS mode and the default mode. - HTTP can only come through VPN with AES encryption.
 The page time-out is set to 10 minutes by default; this setting can be user configured.
 The maximum number of HTTP connections, or the maximum number of concurrent WebUI logins, depends on how many TCP sockets are currently available in the system.
 The maximum number of available TCP sockets is 1024.
-This number is shared with other TCP connections. - There are a maximum of three sessions shared between Telnet and SSH. - Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds. - The SSG's chips are production-grade quality and include standard passivation techniques. - The SSG is contained within a metal production-grade enclosure.
+This number is shared with other TCP connections. - There are a maximum of three sessions shared between Telnet and SSH. - Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds. - The SSG 5 and 20 chips are production-grade quality and include standard passivation techniques. - The SSG 5 and 20 are contained within a metal production-grade enclosure.

-Figure 1: Front of the SSG 550M device, with location of tamper evident seals
+Figure 1: Front of the SSG 5 device